helena-project/beetle/controller/README.md

 # Beetle Controller

-Runs a HTTPS server in django and TCP server to push commands.
+Runs a HTTPS server in django to serve API and TCP server to push commands.

 ## Easy Setup
 1. ```pip install -r requirements.txt```